-They really don’t give away much here, but it’s enough to showcase what experiences await a subscriber on the other side.
+They’re showcasing just enough content to show what experiences await a subscriber on the other side.

-You can also supercharge this with the next must-have element…
+You can also supercharge your content catalog with this next must-have element…

 6. Descriptive Thumbnails

 Thumbnails are the entry point to all video content online.
-They can be make-or-break for whether someone watches your content or not.
+They can make-or-break whether someone watches your content or not.

 The thumbnails you share here should be…